 - Fill the eggshell with potting soil.

-- Lightly water your eggshell planter and place near the sunlight!
+- Lightly water your eggshell planter and place it near the sunlight!

 - Watch it grow!
 I love this activity because you can use it as a hands-on activity to help your children learn about the plant lifecycle.